AngelRuedaDev/WatchVault/README.md

 This app was inspired by applications like **Letterboxd**.

-Also huge thanks to [Helena Marti](https://www.behance.net/helenamartibarragan) for the amazing interface and logo design, make sure you follow her on [behance](https://www.behance.net/helenamartibarragan).
+Also huge thanks to [Helena Marti](https://www.behance.net/helenamartibarragan) for the amazing interface and logo design, make sure you follow her on [Behance](https://www.behance.net/helenamartibarragan).

 ## 📄 License

-This project is licensed under the **MIT License**.
-See the [LICENSE](./LICENSE) file for details.
+This project is licensed under the [MIT License](https://opensource.org/licenses/MIT).

+This is a **demo app** developed for educational and portfolio purposes.
+It uses the [TMDb API](https://www.themoviedb.org/documentation/api), which is subject to their [Terms of Use](https://www.themoviedb.org/documentation/api/terms-of-use).
+This project is **not intended for commercial use**, and **is not affiliated with or endorsed by TMDb**.